What is a collaborative consultation?

 - educational concerns or adaptations that failed to work

-Application packets for collaborative consultation are easily downloaded from this website.
-Click the above link to download.
-It is wise to return your consultation packet promptly because we receive many requests and frequently schedule consultations two to three months in advance.
+Application packets for collaborative consultation are easily filled out and downloadable from our website.
+Click the above link to login and start a new application or download a completed one.
+We recommend filling out the application online, but you can also find the printable application here.
+It is wise to complete your consultation application promptly because we receive many requests and frequently schedule consultations two to three months in advance.
 Once the SETC has reviewed your application materials you will be contacted by telephone or e-mail to set a date, format and location for the consultation.

 Beginning with applications received in September of 2008 there will be a fee charged for all collaborative consultations conducted by the Special Education Technology Center.
 This has become necessary due to rising costs and increased demand for our services, contrasted against the static nature of our funding from the federal government.
 See below for a breakdown of pricing.

 Collaborative consultations are available in two formats.
-As an alternative to a collaborative consultaiton, telephone consultations are available at no cost.
+As an alternative to a collaborative consultations, telephone consultations are available at no cost.
 Click on any format title to see a description.

 Usually, the SETC team will recommend a certain meeting format based upon the following criteria: